 The most obvious fraudsters were the spirit photographers of the late nineteenth and early twentieth centuries.
 They played the medium’s sobriety against its easy way with delirious tricks, claiming to manifest everything from specters to the living dead.
 It’s hard to imagine anyone falling for those hokey ectoplasmic emanations leaking from mouths and eyes, but fall they did.
 The well of human credulity is deep, especially in moments of psychological crisis.
-Spirit photography tended to find its strongest reception among the traumatized, bereaved, and emotionally needy, which is why it was so popular in the wake of the catastrophes of World War I. But we’d do well to remember that its bogus claims were propped up by the supposed objectivity of the camera.
-Nobody wanted a paintingof a ghost.
+Spirit photography tended to find its strongest reception among the traumatized, bereaved, and emotionally needy, which is why it was so popular in the wake of catastrophes.
+But we’d do well to remember that its bogus claims were propped up by the supposed objectivity of the camera.
+Nobody wanted a painting of a ghost.

 A thread of spiritual assertion ran through modernism, in all the arts.
 It’s there in the paintings of Swedish artist Hilma af Klint, which are marvels of abstraction, aside from her spiritual talk.
 It’s in the Celestographs August Strindberg made, in the 1890s, by leaving sensitized photographic plates on the ground overnight, facing upward toward the sky.
 He suggested that the mottled and colorful swirls were the heavens transposing themselves without need of a camera, through some cosmic will.
 They do look kind of astronomical and maybe that was his point.
 Strindberg was interested in the latest scientific accounts of the universe, which proposed a common origin of all the planets and stars.
 He also had a more mystical belief that “everything is created in analogies, the inferior with the superior.”
 Heavens and earth, base material and lofty aspiration.